cherylberger/Election-Analysis/README.md

 # PyPoll - Analysis of the Election Results using Python
 ## Project Overview
 ### Overview of Election Audit: Explain the purpose of this election audit analysis.
-The purpose of the analysis was to audit the election results and perform and additional analysis.
-The data will be analyzed for to provide additional inforamtion on the voter turnout.
+The purpose of the analysis was to audit the election results and perform additional analysis.
+The data will be analyzed to provide additional information on the voter turnout.
 The analysis will provide a summary of the total vote count in each county and determine the county with the highest turnout.
 In addition, the percentage of votes from each county as a percent of the total will be displayed.
 ## Results

 ### Election-Audit Results: Using a bulleted list, address the following election outcomes.
 Use images or examples of your code as support where necessary.